AlanOSheadev/Flies-fish-love/README.md

 [Back to Top](#summary)

 ### Deployment
-The app was written and debeloped on Gitpod and was regularly comitted and pushed to Github and Heroku.
+The app was written and developed on Gitpod and was regularly comitted and pushed to Github and Heroku.

 To deploy properly the following are required to be installed using the pip3 install command as follows.